MicrosoftDocs/Viva/Viva/insights/personal/teams/meeting-habits.md

    |![X icon.](images/me-icon-no.png) |This meeting doesn't meet the requirement of the habit in the column header.
 For example, if the meeting didn't start on time, you'd see an **X** under **On time**. |
    |![dash icon.](images/me-icon-na.png) |Not applicable.
 The  habit in the column header doesn't apply to this meeting.
 For example, **On time** doesn't apply to a canceled meeting, so you'd see a dash instead of a check or an **X**. |

-You can sort this table by selecting the column header.
+You can sort the **Meeting details** table by selecting the column header.

 ## How meeting habits are calculated